Ashfield District Council’s emerging Local Plan was withdrawn at an extraordinary meeting of the full Council on Thursday 6 September.

 - A Sustainability Appraisal (assessing the economic, social and environmental characteristics of the Plan and sites);

-- A landscape assessment will be undertaken for all sites within the countryside or Green Belt;
+- A landscape assessment for all sites within the countryside or Green Belt;

-- The Council is already working closely with the County Council Highways Department to understand any highway constraints;
+- Working closely with the County Council Highways Department to understand any highway constraints;

-- The Council is using its mapped based information to gain an understanding of any physical constraints on the sites, such as mineshafts, flooding and contamination.
+- Using mapped based information to gain an understanding of any physical constraints on the sites, such as mineshafts, flooding and contamination.

 Once this is gathered: